-While lending his talent to others, he found the time to independently release “Karma”— written, played, recorded and produced in his home studio (powered by a crashing dinosaur of an Imac).
+While lending his talent to others, he also found the time to independently release “Karma”— written, played, recorded and produced in his home studio (powered by a crashing dinosaur of an Imac).
 The choice to single-handedly create this work was one that afforded him full freedom of expression.
 It’s out on all platforms

 Notably professional when sharing the stage, the list includes, but does not end with, Jon Anderson, Scott Petito, Jerry Marotta, Dan Littleton, John Sebastian, Aaron Freeman (Gene Ween), Brendan Small, Marcus Machado, Michael Clip Payne & 420 Funk Mob, Mike Keneally, Black Rock Coalition Orchestra, Corey Glover, Ike Willis, Sara Lee, Graham Nash, Scott Ian, and Gibby Haynes.

 Jimi Hendrix, Eddie Hazel, Wes Montgomery, Eric Gales, Mateus Asato, Joey Eppard and 3, Curtis Mayfield, Isaiah Sharkey, Miles Davis, D’Angelo, Andy Timmons, Dr Know, Plini, Mario Camarena/Erick Hansel – Chon, John Scoffield, Eric Johnson, Derek Trucks, Jimmy Herring and Alan Holdsworth

 - At seventeen months old, Chogyi began working with Jazz musician Jayna Nelson’.
 Originally hesitant to take on someone so young, she was pleasantly surprised to find him to be her most attentive and focused student––of any age.
 Her work focused not on instrumentation or theory, but rather, connecting neurological pathways with relationship to sound and vibration.
 They worked together, weekly, until sometime around age six.